-Commentary: Situations may arise when the agency's public information officer is not available, or events at the scene of an incident or other fast-breaking event require an immediate agency spokesperson.
-(M M M M M M)

-54.1.6 A written directive establishes criteria and procedures for issuing and revoking credentials to news media representatives.

-Commentary: Because of the unique relationships between agencies and news media personnel, agencies should develop procedures governing the issuance and the revocation of credentials and develop criteria for the conduct of news media representatives.
-The agency policy should not attempt to limit the number of credentials but should make media representatives aware of their obligations and responsibilities as they cover daily assignments and special events.
+Commentary: Situations may arise when the agency's public information officer is not available or events at the scene of an incident or other fast-breaking event require an immediate agency spokesperson.
+(M M M M M M) 54.1.6 A written directive establishes criteria and procedures for issuing and revoking credentials to news media representatives.
+Commentary: Because of the unique relationship between agencies and news media personnel, agencies should develop procedures governing the issuance and the revocation of credentials, as well as criteria for the conduct of news media representatives.
+The agency policy should not attempt to limit the number of credentials issued but should make media representatives aware of their obligations and responsibilities as they cover daily assignments and special events.
 Credentials should be revoked only when the criteria governing conduct have been violated.
 If credentials are revoked, a statement should be sent to the concerned individual's employer citing the specific violation.
-The agency may wish to develop procedures to gather input from news media representatives as policies referenced above are developed. $(0 \ 0 \ 0 \ 0 \ 0)$

-54.1.7 A written directive governs the access of credentialed news media representatives, including

-- photographers, to the: • scenes of major fires, natural disasters, or other catastrophic events; and - perimeter of crime scenes.
+(O O O O O O) 54.1.7 A written directive governs the access of news media representatives, including photographers, to the: - scenes of major fires, natural disasters, or other catastrophic events; and - perimeter of crime scenes.

 Commentary: News media representatives should not be in a position to interfere with law enforcement operations at the scene of an incident.
 The guidelines for news media access, including access by photographers, to the scene should be communicated to the media to help ensure their cooperation.

-54.1.8 A written directive establishes procedures for involving the news media in the development of changes in policies and procedures relating to the
+(M M M M M M) 54.1.8 A written directive establishes procedures for involving the news media in the development of changes in policies and procedures relating to the news media.